sagold/json-schema-library/README.md

 # json-schema-library

+**Customizable and hackable json-validator and json-schema utilities for traversal, data generation and validation**

 > This package offers tools and utilities to work with json-schema, create and validate data.
 Unfortunately, most
 > packages, editors or validators do not care to expose basic json-schema functionality.
 This repository